 The aim of this chapter is to provide you with information on the various cultural barriers to entering the Japanese market.

-Specific e-learning videos are also available here.
+Specific e-learning videos and past recorded webinars on culture are also available here.

 In addition to the information pages available on this site and side activities, this section contains the hundreds of reports and recorded webinars we released since the start of this website:

 A monthly newsletter informing subscribers about the latest updates done in the website, forthcoming events, recent publications released.